Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 The ``password`` field is the password that will be required for accessing your Lavalink server and by default the password is
 ``youshallnotpass``.
 You should absolutely change this to a secure password.

-Those two fields are important and you should note the new values you entered in them somewhere you will not forget as they will be later required to connect your bot to the Lavalink server.
+Those two fields are important and you should take note of the new values you entered, as they will be later required to connect your bot to the Lavalink server.

 At the bottom of the screen, the nano text editor displays some keys that can be used to carry out various tasks.